Sign up for the 2021 Growing Season now!

 October-November: lettuce, braising mix, collard greens, onions, turnips, delicata squash, carrots, broccoli, cauliflower, bok choy, arugula, leeks, potatoes, garlic, kale, celeriac, parsley, pumpkin, butternut squash, peppers, beets, hot peppers, acorn squash

-Some single people have a full share, while others find they can’t finish all the vegetables.
+Some single people enjoy a full share, while others find they can’t finish all the vegetables.
 If you talk with your neighbors, you may find someone who can conveniently “split” a share with you.
-If that doesn’t work, we may be able to put you in touch with other people who are in your situation.
-We do not take payments for half-shares, so you must make financial arrangements in advance.
+Starting in 2021, the farm now offers partial shares which contain 6 rather than 10 vegetables each week and may be a better option for you.

 What if I can’t come to pick up my food one week?